elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/http-workflows.md

 ## Workflow from Designer

 An alternative to creating workflows in code is to use Elsa Studio, which is a web application that allows you to create and manage workflows.
-To setup an ASP.NET application that hosts Elsa Studio, follow the instructions [here](../installation/elsa-studio-blazorwasm.md).
+To setup an ASP.NET application that hosts Elsa Studio, follow the instructions [here](../installation/elsa-studio-blazorwasm.md), or run the designer directly from a Docker container as described [here](../installation/docker#elsa-studio).

 {% callout title="Connecting Elsa Studio to Elsa Server" %}
 Make sure to have your Elsa Studio application configured to point to the Elsa Server URL we created in this guide.
-For example: http://localhost:5085/elsa/api.
+For example: https://localhost:5001/elsa/api.
 {% /callout %}

 ### Liquid